Robert Alter

-Robert Bernard Alter (born 1935) is an American professor of Hebrew and comparative literature at the University of California, Berkeley, where he has taught since 1967.
-He published his translation of the Hebrew Bible in 2018.
+Robert Bernard Alter (born 1935) is an American professor emeritus of Hebrew and comparative literature at the University of California, Berkeley, where he has taught since 1967.
+He has published two dozen books, including an award-winning translation of the Hebrew Bible in 2018, which was twenty-four years in the making.

 Biography

-Robert Alter earned his bachelor's degree in English (Columbia University, 1957), and his master's degree (1958) and doctorate (1962) from Harvard University in comparative literature.
+Robert Alter was born in a Jewish American family, and first learned Hebrew as part of his religious upbringing.
+He earned his bachelor's degree in English (Columbia University, 1957) and his master's degree (1958) and doctorate (1962) from Harvard University in comparative literature.
 He started his career as a writer at Commentary, where he was for many years a contributing editor.
-He has written twenty-three books, and is noted most recently for his translation of the entire Hebrew Bible.
-He lectures on topics varying from Biblical episodes to Kafka's modernism and Hebrew literature.
+He has written twenty-four books, including his three-thousand-page translation of the entire Hebrew Bible.
+He lectures on topics ranging from biblical episodes to Kafka's modernism and Hebrew literature.

 Biblical studies

-One of Alter's important contributions is the introduction of the type scene into contemporary scholarly Hebrew Bible studies.
-An example of a type scene is that of a man meeting a young woman at a well, whom he goes on to marry; this scene occurs twice in Genesis and once in Exodus, and, according to Alter, distortedly in 1 Samuel and in the Book of Ruth.
+One of Alter's contributions is the introduction of the type scene into contemporary scholarly Hebrew Bible studies.
+An example of a type scene is that of a man meeting a young woman at a well, whom he goes on to marry; this scene occurs twice in Genesis and once in Exodus, and, according to Alter, distortedly in 1 Samuel and the Book of Ruth.

 Honors

-Alter has served as an active member of the Council of Scholars of the Library of Congress, and as the president of the Association of Literary Scholars and Critics.
-He was a Guggenheim Fellow in 1966 and 1978.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1986.
+Alter has served as an active member of the Council of Scholars of the Library of Congress and as the president of the Association of Literary Scholars and Critics.
+He was a Guggenheim fellow in 1966 and 1978.
+He was elected a fellow of the American Academy of Arts and Sciences in 1986.
 In 2001, he was elected a member of the American Philosophical Society.
-He was a Senior Fellow of the National Endowment for the Humanities, a fellow at the Institute for Advanced Studies in Jerusalem, and Old Dominion Fellow at Princeton University.
-He is a member of the Editorial Board of the Jewish Review of Books.
+He was a senior fellow of the National Endowment for the Humanities, a fellow at the Israel Institute for Advanced Studies in Jerusalem, and Old Dominion fellow at Princeton University.
+He is a member of the editorial board of the Jewish Review of Books.

-Awards
+Selected Awards

-His book The Art of Biblical Narrative won the National Jewish Book Award for Jewish Thought.
-In 2009, he was the recipient of the Robert Kirsch Award (Los Angeles Times) for lifetime contribution to American letters.
+Alter is the recipient of numerous awards and honors.
+In 2009, he received the Robert Kirsch Award (Los Angeles Times) for lifetime contribution to American letters.
 He was awarded an honorary Doctor of Humanities degree by Yale University in 2010.
 He is a Doctor Honoris Causa of Hebrew University (2015).

+His book The Art of Biblical Narrative won the National Jewish Book Award for Jewish Thought.
+In 2005, his translation of the five Books of Moses won the PEN Literary Award for Translation.